genio/alien-ghttp/README.md

 Provides the GNOME libghttp [http://ftp.gnome.org/pub/gnome/sources/libghttp](http://ftp.gnome.org/pub/gnome/sources/libghttp) (GHTTP) for use by Perl modules, installing it if necessary.
 This module relies heavily on the [Alien::Base](https://metacpan.org/pod/Alien::Base) system to do so.

+Note that the **end of life** for this particular library was way, way back in 2002.

+You have been warned.
+Please use some other library.

 # SEE ALSO